 Covid-19 has been an eye opener uncovering how germs and parasites can multiply within a space, grow in the dirt and expose people living in that house/workplace to illnesses.

-You can also make a huge difference by simply washing your hands with soap and water to reduce the spread of contamination or carry a small sanitizer in your pocket for use as you walk around the estate buying foods or any essentials.
+You can also make a huge difference by simply washing your hands with soap and water.
+It’s proved to reduce the spread of contamination or carry a small sanitizer in your pocket for use as you walk around the estate buying foods or any essentials.